mesa-dot-dev/miniwiki-interview/README.md

 ## Interview Task

+In multi-step agentic systems, like our review agent, when you initiate a new chat or query the agent needs to build up its understanding of the repository from scratch.
+It uses tool calls to do this and it's often quite good at it.
+It'll look up the files in a repo, read some of the files, etc. until it feels it has the knowledge to answer the initial prompt.
+This can be effective but it's slow and uses a lot of tokens.
+Every time there's a new review or chat, it has to redo all the work to understand the repository.

+We want to short circuit a lot of this work by building a miniature version of [Deepwiki](https://deepwiki.com/microsoft/vscode).
+Deepwiki indexes a codebase so that you can ask a quick question about the codebase and get back relevant sections of the codebase for answering that question.

 Your goal is to implement a simple index of this repository.
 The index should be a simple JSON array of "documents" and you should be able to filter to relevant documents and pass that into the final LLM call to answer the user query.
+Hint: you should have everything you need to accomplish this task in this repo, you don't need more external dependencies (although you can if you want).
+Don't overcomplicate it, and ask me any questions.

 There is the outline of a script for creating this index and you can run it with `npm run index`.